bradamorg007/AND_Digital/README.md

 # Use Case

 Text classification can be used to automate customer support in many areas, such as call routing, feedback and complaint catogorisation and sentiment analysis of customer reviews.
 The code outlined here demonstrates how machine learning models can be affectively applied to these areas via multichanneled 1D convolutional neural network.
-The data set used for this demonstaration is comprised of 126352 customer complaints to an annonymous banking company, where the complaints have been labled to their associated catogories, such as mortgages, debt collection etc.
+The data set used for this demonstaration is comprised of 126352 customer complaints to an annonymous banking company, where the complaints have been labled to their associated catogories, such as mortgages, debt collection etc. We can leverage machine learning to predict which topic or department the complaint should be routed towards.
+The same model and approuch can be applied to golden shoe to aid with customer support workers with feedback and complaint/request analysis.
 Please note that the data set and embeddings are too large to host GITHUB, so I have only included the python files for the model and pre-processing classes.
 Please find the data set at this URL https://www.kaggle.com/kharaldsson/consumter-complaints Please find embeddings at https://nlp.stanford.edu/projects/glove

 The code will not run without the above.
+Thanks for reading

 # Define Model
 A standard model for document classification is to use an Embedding layer as input, followed by a one-dimensional convolutional neural network, pooling layer, and then a prediction output layer.